Identity Evropa: Activities

 On July 28, 2018, around 45 members of Identity Evropa, some dressed as construction workers, demonstrated outside the Mexican consulate in Manhattan, New York City, holding large letters that spelled out "Build the Wall".
 The government of Mexico said it had written a diplomatic note to the State Department protesting the incident.
 Later that day, a group of several dozen Identity Evropa members hung a banner in Fort Tryon Park in Upper Manhattan.
 The banner, which said "Stop the invasion, end immigration", overlooked the Henry Hudson Parkway.
 The response of the Washington Heights and Inwood communities was to hold a "vigil against hate" at the same site on July 31.

-On February 9, 2019, eleven Identity Evropa members went to the University of Utah’s Block U carrying colored smoke flares and a banner that read, "End immigration!"
+On February 9, 2019, eleven Identity Evropa members went to the University of Utah's Block U carrying colored smoke flares and a banner that read, "End immigration!"
 Patrick Casey stated that the action was in response to the University's condemning of the organization earlier in the year, after it had posted stickers around the campus.
 Police were called, but the members left before they arrived.

 On April 27, 2019, hours after the Poway synagogue shooting in California, around ten members of Identity Evropa disrupted a book discussion event at the Politics and Prose bookstore at Washington D.C.
-The book discussed at the event was Dying of Whiteness: How the Politics of Racial Resentment is Killing America's Heartland, by Jonathan Metzl, which discusses how working class white Americans who were attracted by the Trump administration's promises end up having a greater risk of illness and a shorter life expectancy as a result of its policies.
+The book discussed at the event was Dying of Whiteness by Jonathan Metzl, which discusses how working class white Americans who were attracted by the Trump administration's promises end up having a greater risk of illness and a shorter life expectancy as a result of its policies.
 Members of the group interrupted Metzl's speech using a bullhorn, said "You would have the white working class trade their homeland for handouts.
 But we, as nationalists and identitarians, can offer the workers of this country a homeland, their birthright, in addition to health care, good jobs and so forth.", and chanted "This land is our land" while walking through the bookstore, before exiting ten minutes later.
 Washington D.C. mayor, Muriel Bowser, condemned the Poway shooting and the bookstore disruption in a tweet, denouncing the former as "horrific act of hate and antisemitism" and the latter as "ignorance and hate".